 top of page

-To help you understand the nuances of e-biking, I am pleased to include an article by Julia Widdup, from Canberra Pedal Power, called "All you need to know about e-bikes" that was published in Canberra Cyclist, # 278, Summer Edition 2021.
+To help you understand the nuances of e-biking, I am pleased to include an article by Julia Widdup with my bracketed comments), from Canberra Pedal Power, called "All you need to know about e-bikes" that was published in Canberra Cyclist, # 278, Summer Edition 2021.

 "There are many myths associated with ebikes which deter 'real' bike riders from even trying an e-bike.
 Here are the seven biggest myths about e-bikes: